By Matt Dolloff (@mattdolloff)

-Although The Beatles were dealing with inner turmoil at the time, they still managed to pull everything together for their self-titled double album.
-The final recording session for The Beatles took place on October 14, 1968, as well as the beginning of the final mixing session.
+Although The Beatles were dealing with inner turmoil at the time, they still managed to pull everything together for their self-titled “White Album” with the famously minimalist cover.

-The final product garnered mixed reviews at the time of its release, but over time it established itself as a strong record even by the Beatles’ standards with several great standout tracks, including “Back in the U.S.S.R.”, “Ob-La-Di, Ob-La-Da”, “While My Guitar Gently Weeps”, “Happiness Is a Warm Gun”, “Blackbird”, and “Helter Skelter”.
+The final product of The Beatles garnered mixed reviews at the time of its release, but over time it established itself as a strong record even by the Beatles’ standards with several standout tracks like “While My Guitar Gently Weeps”, “Back in the U.S.S.R.”, and “Helter Skelter”.

 1. Ringo Starr wasn’t present for the mixing